Why use Swish Swimming?

 How much notice do I have to give to cancel the lesson?

-Given that fees are paid by the term, we ask that you notify us by email to admin@swishswimming at least 1 month prior to the end of term, that you will not be discontinuing.
+Given that fees are paid by the term, we ask that you notify us by email to admin@swishswimming at least 2 weeks prior to the end of the current, that you will not be discontinuing.
+Failure to do so could result in recurring payment being taken.

 Do you offer swimming lessons all year round?